andersonfebrian/Todo-List-Livewire/README.md

 If you are interested in knowing how to build this application you can view the tutorial [here](https://github.com/a3xgg/LaravelLivewireSetup/wiki).

 ## Cloning the repo
+> Make an .env file from .env.example and change its content accordingly.

 After cloning the repo, run the following commands under the project folder.
 * `composer install`